 Takeaways

-Rob Walker’s storytelling experiment along with the study conducted by Origin/Hill Holliday on telling tales are the proof that storytelling works for any type of business that wants to increase their sales.
+Rob Walker’s storytelling experiment, along with the study conducted by Origin/Hill Holliday on telling tales, proves that storytelling works for any business that wants to increase its sales.

-Begin your story by setting the right scene right from the start, i.e your website.
-Tell your story with design and wrap it around your character, i.e your brand.
+Begin your story by setting the right scene right from the start, e.g., your website.
+Then, tell your story with design and wrap it around your character, e.g., your brand.

-As you do it, pay attention to the hormones (dopamine, oxytocin, endorphin) you want to use in order to trigger your customer’s emotional investment.
+As you do this, pay attention to the hormones (dopamine, oxytocin, endorphin) you want to use to trigger your customer’s emotional investment.

-Truth is your story and your design belong together.
-Planning your story with design comes down to understanding your audience and a little bit of web design theory.
+The truth is that your story and your design belong together.
+Planning your story with design involves understanding your audience and some web design theory.